“Helping Aspies manage in a neurotypical world”

 People on the spectrum – cope better with life’s challenges

-Dr. Endlich co-leads the New to AS group at the Asperger/Autism Network and is co-writing a book on older autistic adults to be published in 2018 by AAPC.
-He recently founded Top College Consultants to help high school students (including those who are autistic) with the college admissions and transition process.
+Dr. Endlich has co-led Asperger support groups at the Asperger/Autism Network and co-wrote a book on older autistic adults, based on an international survey of 150 individuals and published by AAPC.
+He founded Top College Consultants to help high school students (especially those who are autistic) with the college admissions and transition process.

 Read The Good Enough Doctor.

 “Asperger/Autism in the Workplace” with Jamie Freed, LICSW at the Employee Assistance Professionals Association (MA/RI Chapter) Annual Symposium, June 2016

 “Relationships in the Age of Autism and Neurodiversity” with Eva Mendes, LMHC at the Jody Acford Spirit Conference, September 2016

 “The Invisible End of the Spectrum: Older Autistic Adults” with Wilma Wake, Ph.D. and Rob Lagos at the Massachusetts Psychological Association Annual Conference, October 2016